PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - Free form text input field
 - Description
   - Its a free form text input field.
-- RACI Roles
+- RAI Roles
   - Its a dropdown of families roles.
     - Shows roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
-  - Duplicate role is not allowed in any RACI roles.
-It means same role can be added in the different RACI roles but same role can not be added in same RACI role.
+  - Duplicate role is not allowed in any RAI roles.
+It means same role can be added in the different RAI roles but same role can not be added in same RAI role.
 In this case, it will show an error.
 - Sub-Task Name
   - Free form text input field
   - If the task name is too long it appears in the next line.
 - Tag
   - Dropdown of tags
 - Responsible
-  - Same as above RACI Roles.
+  - Same as above RAI Roles.
 Its a multi-select input field.
   - If the user selects more than one role then shows the short name of the roles.
 E.g. `A. Advisor`, `C. Associate`
   - On hover, shows a tooltip message with the full names of the selected roles.
 - From Account